A Tutorial on Thompson Sampling: Approximations

 In this section we discuss four approaches to approximate posterior sampling: Gibbs sampling, Langevin Monte Carlo, sampling from a Laplace approximation, and the bootstrap.
 Such methods are called for when dealing with problems that are not amenable to efficient Bayesian inference.
 As an example, we consider a variation of the online shortest path problem. \begin{example}(Binary Feedback) Consider Example \ref{ex:log-shortest-path-cf}, except with deterministic travel times and noisy binary observations.
 Let the graph represent a binomial bridge with $M$ stages.
 Let each $\theta_e$ be independent and gamma-distributed with $\E[\theta_e] = 1$, $\E[\theta_e^2] = 1.5$, and observations be generated according to

 We take the reward to be the rating $r_t = y_t$.
 This information structure could be used to model, for example, an Internet route recommendation service.
 Each day, the system recommends a route $x_t$ and receives feedback $y_t$ from the driver, expressing whether the route was desirable.
 When the realized travel time $\sum_{e \in x_t} \theta_e$ falls short of the prior expectation $M$, the feedback tends to be positive, and vice versa. \end{example} This new model does not enjoy conjugacy properties leveraged in Section \ref{se:GeneralTS} and is not amenable to efficient exact Bayesian inference.
 However, the problem may be addressed via approximation methods.
-To illustrate, Figure \ref{fig:path-recommendation-approximations} plots results from application of two approximate versions of Thompson sampling to an online shortest path problem on a twenty-stage binomial bridge with binary feedback.
-The algorithms leverage the Laplace approximation and the bootstrap, two approaches we will discuss, and the results demonstrate effective learning, in the sense that regret vanishes over time.
+To illustrate, Figure \ref{fig:path-recommendation-approximations} plots results from application of three approximate versions of TS to an online shortest path problem on a twenty-stage binomial bridge with binary feedback.
+The algorithms leverage Langevin Monte Carlo, the Laplace approximation, and the bootstrap, three approaches we will discuss, and the results demonstrate effective learning, in the sense that regret vanishes over time.
+Also plotted as a baseline for comparison are results from application of the greedy algorithm.

-In the remainder of this section, we will describe several approaches to approximate Thompson sampling.
+In the remainder of this section, we will describe several approaches to approximate TS.
 It is worth mentioning that we do not cover an exhaustive list, and further, our descriptions do not serve as comprehensive or definitive treatments of each approach.
 Rather, our intent is to offer simple descriptions that convey key ideas that may be extended or combined to serve needs arising in any specific application.